DGCA-Aligned AME Training

 • Aircraft Certification

-• The AME license is internationally valid.
+• The AME license is internationally recognized

 Career opportunities after Directorate General of Civil Aviation (DGCA) license.